minskylab/neocortex/README.md

-🚧 Work in progress documentation, if you can help, only send me an email.
+🚧 Work in progress documentation, if you want to help, only send me an email.